chupsuymang/log4bash/README.md

 # log4bash

-born out of frustration, having no uniform logging mechanism across bash scripts and inspired by **log4bash** from Fred Palmer
+born out of frustration, having no uniform logging mechanism across bash scripts and inspired by the original **log4bash**

 ## Using this fork of log4bash